alexandre-taillet-vinci/Web2-JS/README.md

 Based on https://e-vinci.github.io/js2/

-Made with ❤️ by Alexandre Taillet
+Made with ❤️ by Alexandre Taillet.